-The Heritage Culturalist Program is a volunteer ambassador program that trains volunteers as certified experts in the rich history and recreation opportunities of the Cache la Poudre River National Heritage Area (CALA).
+The Heritage Culturalist Program (HCP) is an ambassador program that educates volunteers in the rich history and recreation opportunities of the Cache la Poudre River National Heritage Area (CALA).
 Once trained, volunteers provide interpretation and expertise to the public at Poudre Heritage Alliance (PHA) programs and events.

 Learn more about the 2018 field sites — click here!

 What does a Heritage Culturalist Volunteer do?

 During the training, HCP Volunteers visit historical sites and participate in interactive discussions to develop deeper knowledge of the CALA.
 Once the training program is completed, HCP volunteers use their expertise to educate the public and increase awareness of the National Heritage Area by:

 - Leading community events, teacher workshops, seminars, guided tours, and other activities.

 - Creating professional documentation of Heritage Area resources and enhance heritage tourism opportunities.

 - Applications are due by April 20, 2018 — limited spots available!